-Life on our various fields, particularly in Burkina Faso, Lebanon, Armenia, Colombia, Afghanistan, Laos, Ethiopia and Syria, is very precarious.
+Life on our various fields, particularly in Burkina Faso, Lebanon, Armenia, Colombia, Afghanistan, Laos and Ethiopia, is very precarious.
 The containment measures decreed by the governments, modelled on those in Europe, are not adapted to the living conditions and culture of these countries.

 All live this confinement with the fear of no longer being able to provide for their primary needs :